 Artwork as a Room Divider

 I really like cozy spaces.
 I like the sense of intimacy they give when you are gathered with friends or family... or even just nestled in with a book.
 I initially thought that I wanted to complete the wall behind these bookshevles (which divide the space between our kitchen eating space and the family room.)
 The "problem"(... if you can call it that!) is that we are fortunate enough to have some amazing views and good light from that entire side of the house, so I decided to take an intermediate approach rather than move to something permanent at this point.
+If you want to try it, here is what you will need for your project:

 2 Same Size pieces of art in wooden frames or "gallery wrapped" on wooden stretchers